petr-kalinin/progtexts2/python_basics_en/2_loops.rst

-And the ``code`` is an arbitrary sequence of operations (it can take several lines) containing any instructions that you know or will learn later: assignments, if's, other loops, etc.
+And the ``code`` is an arbitrary sequence of operations (it can take several lines) containing any instructions that you know or will learn later: assignments, conditional statements, other loops, etc.

 What will the computer do when it encounters such a loop?
 First it will check if the condition is true.
 If it is, the computer